medblocks/medblocks-blog/_posts/2021-01-29-setting-up-snomed-ct-search.md

 tags: ["SNOMED"]
 comments: true
 ---
+**Credits:** All of the heavy lifting is done by [Hermes](https://github.com/wardle/hermes), an open-source Clojure library for exploring SNOMED CT terminologies.
+Big shout out to [Mark Wardle](https://twitter.com/mwardle) for the great work!
+You can check out his blog on clinical informatics [here](https://wardle.org/).
+Lot's of cool stuff!

 # Pre-requisites:
 1. Get the SNOMED CT files from your National Release Center or [MLDS](https://mlds.ihtsdotools.org/)
 2. Download and install docker and docker-compose.
 (Or you can use Java with the `jar`, but I strongly recommend docker.)

 # Instructions:

-First, Clone my fork of Hermes ([original repo](https://github.com/wardle/hermes)) found here: [https://github.com/sidharthramesh/hermes/tree/master](https://github.com/sidharthramesh/hermes) into a folder called `hermes`.
+First, Clone my fork of Hermes ([original repo](), ) found here: [https://github.com/sidharthramesh/hermes](https://github.com/sidharthramesh/hermes) into a folder called `hermes`.
+Technically you only need the

 Now, extract the SNOMED CT release files into a folder called `snomed` inside the `hermes` directory.